andreztz/andreztz/README.md

 Welcome to my Github profile!
 My name is André, and I am a technology enthusiast with a passion for exploring and developing innovative solutions.

 Since the beginning of my journey, I have been using Python and Linux as my primary tools to validate and enhance my ideas.
-Additionally, I am always seeking to learn new skills and technologies, such as the C language and the automation and configuration tool, Ansible.
+Additionally, I am always seeking to learn new skills and technologies, such as the C language and Linux.

 Here on Github, I have shared some of my projects that I have been working on to improve my programming and development skills.
 Feel free to check them out and contribute to these projects, or contact me if you have any questions.